tBaxter/another-rodeo/src/pages/writing/straight-talk-ic-path.md

 But at the same time, some folks find that squishy people-problems are intricate and fascinating in a way that technical problems rarely are, and they find great satisfaction in that.

-There are also a lot of people – usually, but not always, women – who struggle to reach a senior engineer level because they excel at [glue work](https://noidea.dog/glue), and that’s been under-recognized and under-valued throughout their career.
-If they choose a management track, they often find their career really takes off because that glue work is absolutely invaluable as a manager.
-In many respects, it's the job.They've already built the skills they need.
+There are also a lot of people who find that becoming a manager unleashes their super-powers.
+These are the folks who may have been under-recognized and under-valued throughout their career because they excel at frequently under-values [glue work](https://noidea.dog/glue).
+Now, as a manager, those skills they've honed are suddenly incredibly valuable.
+In many respects, it's the job.
+They have, finally, met their moment.

-### After all of that, you still want to do it?
+### After all of that, you still don't want to manage?

+Good.
+You do what feels right for you, just do it with open eyes.
 For some folks, even knowing all of this, the IC track still feels right.
-If that’s the case, go forth and do great things.
+If that’s you, awesome.
+Go forth and do great things.
 I just want you to know what you're getting into.
 And that you can change paths if you change your mind.
 Good luck!

+_Edited later 3/7 to clarify a few points people had raised.
+Thank you, people!_